Operator theoretic causality analysis of fluid flows using linearized dynamics: Definitions and quantification of causality

-One can ask a further binary question: is there any causal influence of one variable over another?
-Since the matrix exponential is time-delay dependent, the answer to this question cannot be provided by this matrix for a single choice of timestep.
+While the ideas discussed in the preceding sections can quantify causality instantaneously and over specified time horizon, it is often of interest to determine the presence and extent of causal influence across all time.
+In particular, since the matrix exponential is time-horizon dependent, the answer to this question cannot be provided by this matrix for a single choice of timestep.
 Indeed, discussions of causality based on a fixed time lag can be quite misleading.
-Consider, for example, the matrix $\mathsfbi{A}$ defined as:
+Consider, for example, the matrix $\mathbf{A}$ defined as: